nicholaswagner/warforthecrown/characters/Baroness Adella Voinum.md

 ### Notes
 - Old crotchety woman
 - moment of weakness when she looks at caritas ...
+- Was a member of the Glorian Phalinx (army) in her younger days

 Her Strength: -4 penalty to checks if you attempt to flatter her